The Basics of Treasury Securities

 View upcoming auctions.

-Each Treasury bill, note, bond, or TIPS is sold at a Treasury auction.
-In these auctions, all successful bidders are awarded securities at the same price, which is the price equal to the highest rate or yield of the competitive bids awarded.
+Each Treasury bill, note, bond, FRN, or TIPS is sold at a Treasury auction.
+In these auctions, all successful bidders are awarded securities at the same price, which is the price equal to the highest rate, yield or discount margin of the competitive bids awarded.
 You can find a complete explanation of the auction process in our Uniform Offering Circular, which is in the Code of Federal Regulations (CFR) at 31 CFR Part 356.

 Before each auction, a press release is issued announcing the security being sold, the amount of the security being offered, the auction date, and other pertinent information.
 This information is available in the Tentative Auction Schedule and from your financial institution, broker, or dealer.